Roman Šebrle: Javelin injury

 On 22 January 2007, Šebrle was hurt by a javelin thrown by a South African female javelin thrower, Sunette Viljoen, from a distance of 55 metres while training in South Africa.
 The javelin pierced the edge of his right shoulder from the front, 12 cm deep.
 Shocked, Šebrle ripped the javelin out immediately, which could have caused even more damage.
 It did not cause any serious injury however, because it slipped between a muscle and his skin.
 He was taken to a hospital, but left soon with just eleven stitches.
 However, he was limited in training for some time, especially in the pole vault.
 Later he stated that he was only 20 cm away from being killed and 1 cm from an injury that would have ended his career.

 Personal bests

+Information from World Athletics profile unless otherwise noted.